aleya-dev/aleya-linux/README.md

 ## Then why?
 What is it?

 The author's idea behind Aleya Linux is mainly to "see if I can do it".
-The secondairy idea is to provide a straightforward and simple example of how a distribution could be created by anyone.
+The secondary idea is to provide a straightforward and simple example of how a distribution could be created by anyone.

-Choises in any code are often made for simplicity over performance, security or any other requirement.
+Choices in any code are often made for simplicity over performance, security or any other requirement.

 ## Getting started